Zeyad-101/Alfred/README.md

 ## What Alfred does

-Alfred is a desktop assistant that remembers things so you don't have to.
+Alfred is a floating desktop companion that captures your notes, tasks, and appointments, and hands them back the moment you ask.

-Tell it about an appointment, and it'll bring it back up when it matters.
-Tell it something worth keeping, and it files it under a project.
-Ask it about that project three weeks later, and it hands you back everything you've told it — notes, tasks, schedule, all of it.

-- **Notes** — write things down, Alfred keeps them
-- **Schedule & tasks** — appointments and to-dos, with reminders
+He doesn't sit in a browser tab.
+He's an actual sprite on your desktop — draggable, always on top — with a global hotkey that opens a one-line capture box from anywhere, on top of any app you're in.

+- **Capture from anywhere** — hit your hotkey, type a thought or a question, hit Enter.
+Under a second, no window-switching.
+- **Same field, two jobs** — type "remember that..." to save something, or "what is...?" to ask.
+Alfred pulls a real answer from what you've already told him, no LLM involved.
-- **Projects** — group anything you tell it under a project, and query it later
+- **Notes, tasks, and projects** — write things down, group them under a project, and ask about that project weeks later — Alfred hands back everything filed under it.
-- **Memory** — ask Alfred what it knows about something, and it tells you

-It's less a chatbot and more a second brain that lives in your system tray.
+- **Understands "tomorrow" and "next friday"** — due dates parsed from plain text, entirely offline.
+- **Full-text search** across everything you've ever stored.
+- **Nothing's really deleted** — deleted items go to a trash you can restore from, not straight to the void.
+- **Export and back up** your whole database to JSON whenever you want, no lock-in.
+- **Inbox capture** — jot something down fast, organize or convert it into a task later, whenever you actually have time.

+Click the companion once and the capture popup opens next to him.
+Double-click him and the full window opens.

 ## Why no AI

 Alfred runs on plain Python logic — no LLM calls, no API keys, no account, nothing leaving your machine.
-Everything it "remembers" is stored locally at `%APPDATA%\Alfred`, and it survives an uninstall/reinstall.
+Everything he "remembers" lives locally in `%APPDATA%\Alfred`, and it survives an uninstall/reinstall.

-If you've ever wanted something that just quietly keeps track of your stuff without phoning home, that's the whole pitch.
+If you've wanted something that just quietly keeps track of your stuff without sending it anywhere, that's the whole pitch.

 ## Installation